US Grosseto 1912

 Unione Sportiva Grosseto 1912 is an Italian association football club, based in the city of Grosseto, Tuscany.
 The club was founded in 1912 as Unione Ginnico Sportiva Grossetana.
 The team's most associated nickname is grifone, after its logo, depicting a griffon.
-Its colours are red and white, and it currently plays in Serie C, the third level of Italian football.
+Its colours are red and white, and it currently plays in Serie D, the fourth level of Italian football.

 The club's most recent success consists of 6 consecutive participations in Serie B between 2007 and 2013, notably reaching the play-off semifinals in 2008-09.
 It was most recently refounded in 2017.

 History

 The club was founded in 1912 as Football Club Grosseto, and made its debut in a match played and lost in Orbetello.
 The club joined the Italian Football Federation only nine years later, in 1921, being admitted in the Promozione division.
 In 1927, the club changes its official colours from black/white to the current white/red.

 Since its foundation, Grosseto played extensively from Serie C to the amateur leagues.
 In 1995 the club was cancelled by the football federation because of financial troubles, thus losing the right to participate in the Serie C2 after having won Serie D the same year.
 Following these events, Grosseto joined Eccellenza, ending it in fifteenth place being therefore relegated to Promozione.
 However, two consecutive promotions from 1997 to 1999 brought Grosseto back to Serie D.